-- 1. Provide decent affordable housing

-- 2. Develop housing and services for the homeless

 - 3. Provide special needs housing

 - 4. Expand economic opportunities

 - 5. Improve neighborhood conditions

 3. Evaluation of past performance

 This is an evaluation of past performance that helped lead the grantee to choose its goals or projects.

 The City continues to seek expanded economic opportunities that benefit its low and moderate income citizens, preserve and create decent and affordable housing opportunities, address the needs faced by those who are homeless or are threatened with homelessness, provide accessible public services for vulnerable populations, affirmatively further fair housing, and leverage its federal HUD funding with other funds to make significant, sustainable change in the community.